pricesmith/ssof-automation/docs/journal.md

 #### 23:01 PST

 - Learning a lot about NIST, NVE Database, and KEVs.
 Interested in possible data dransformations.
 Though I should certainly focus on exraction first.

+#### 23:14 PST

+- Interested in the NIST NVE/KEV Database.
+Going to review Problem Space parameters (assumptions, use cases, consumers).
+If good, will start filling out the few resources being up until this point... other than eye strain.

+#### 00:24 PST

+- Got very tired and took a big walk.
+Wrote some notes on my phone that I will add shortly.

+#### 02:00 PST

+- Remembering more python.
+Slightly more sure of what I'd like to do with this... realistically.
+- Remembering I can always do more with it later if it truly tickles my fancy.

+#### 02:58 PST

+- Excited about what these data sets offer.
+Going to lightly refactor the http client, document a bit more, and start working on the db impl.
+I'll likely go with DuckDB.
+I've always wanted to experiment with it, and it's optimized for OLAP data processing -- good for multidimensional analysis on large datasets.
+But first, a walk.

+#### 03:30 PST

+- Back from walk.
+Less do this.
+- Refactoring http client, adding more in-line and readme documentation, setting up the db container and working with each api's schema.